Glendale Eye Injury and Vision Loss Lawyers

 Common Reasons for Eye Injuries and Vision Loss

 Car accidents, traumatic brain injuries, and burn injuries may cause vision loss.
 Most people rely on their vision throughout the day to accomplish every task.
 The sudden loss or injury to this sense in a traumatic accident, involving airbag deployment or a forceful collision, can cause numerous physical challenges.
 Yet, overcoming the psychological impact of such injuries is often much more difficult.
-Regardless of how the eye injuries occurred, our Glendale personal injury attorneys have the experience and resources to help clients recover the compensation they deserve.
+Regardless of how the eye injuries occurred, our Glendale eye injury lawyers have the experience and resources to help clients recover the compensation they deserve.

 Vision problems may arise from direct trauma to the eye, though, they often are evident as a result of an injury to the brain.
 According to the Centers for Disease Control and Prevention, at least 1.4 million Americans suffer and are treated for a traumatic brain injury every year.
 Even more people suffer head injuries and fail to seek medical attention.
 As a result, mild brain injuries, such as concussions, can result in vision problems that are often left undiagnosed.

 After a Glendale car accident, injured victims may experience mild head injuries from a whiplash leading to vision problems.
 Some of the most common symptoms can range from trouble focusing between near and far objects to seeing double.
 Even after a fairly mild trauma, it is common for injured victims to experience blurred vision, headaches and sensitivity to light.

 Retinal Detachment Injury After a Glendale Car Accident